gimbalabs/csk-003/README.md

 Long video with bookmarks
 Extension videos will come out on request - or maybe you want to share one?

+## Learning Targets
+- I understand the role of a blockchain in a development stack.
+- I can describe the role of HTML, CSS, and JavaScript in web development.
+- I can use GitHub Pages to publish a basic web page.
+- I can set up a development environment on my computer.
+- I can create a web app that calls on and displays external data based on user input.

+## Outcomes
+At the end of this Cardano Starter Kit, you will
+- Know enough about development to understand what you need when you have an idea that you want to build.
+- Be on your journey toward learning more about building web apps.

 ---

 ## Part 1: Introduction